Motion Priority Optimization Framework towards Automated and Teleoperated Robot Cooperation in Industrial Recovery

 \section{Abstract}

-In this study, we present an optimization framework for efficient motion priority design between automated and teleoperated robots in an industrial recovery scenario.
-Although robots have recently become increasingly common in industrial sites, there are still challenges in achieving human-robot collaboration/cooperation (HRC), where human workers and robots are engaged in collaborative and cooperative tasks in a shared workspace.
-For example, the corresponding factory cell must be suspended for safety when an industrial robot drops an assembling part in the workspace.
-After that, a human worker is allowed to enter the robot workspace to address the robot recovery.
-This process causes non-continuous manufacturing, which leads to a productivity reduction.
-Recently, robotic teleoperation technology has emerged as a promising solution to enable people to perform tasks remotely and safely.
-This technology can be used in the recovery process in manufacturing failure scenarios.
-Our proposition involves the design of an appropriate priority function that aids in collision avoidance between the manufacturing and recovery robots and facilitates continuous processes with minimal production loss within an acceptable risk level.
-This paper presents a framework, including an HRC simulator and an optimization formulation, for finding optimal parameters of the priority function.
-Through quantitative and qualitative experiments, we address the proof of our novel concept and demonstrate its feasibility.
+In this study, we introduce an optimization framework aimed at enhancing the efficiency of motion priority design in scenarios involving automated and teleoperated robots within an industrial recovery context.
+The escalating utilization of industrial robots at manufacturing sites has been instrumental in mitigating human workload.
+Nevertheless, the challenge persists in achieving effective human-robot collaboration/cooperation (HRC) where human workers and robots share a workspace for collaborative tasks.
+For instance, in the event of an industrial robot encountering a failure, such as dropping an assembling part, it necessitates the suspension of the corresponding factory cell for safe recovery.
+Given the limited capacity of pre-programmed robots to rectify such failures, human intervention becomes imperative, requiring entry into the robot workspace to address the dropped object while the robot system is halted.
+This non-continuous manufacturing process results in productivity loss.
+Robotic teleoperation has emerged as a promising technology enabling human workers to undertake high-risk tasks remotely and safely.
+Our study advocates for the incorporation of robotic teleoperation in the recovery process during manufacturing failure scenarios, which is referred to as ``Cooperative Tele-Recovery''.
+Our proposed approach involves the formulation of priority rules designed to facilitate collision avoidance between manufacturing and recovery robots.
+This, in turn, ensures a continuous manufacturing process with minimal production loss within a configurable risk limitation.
+We present a comprehensive motion priority optimization framework, encompassing an HRC simulator-based priority optimization and a cooperative multi-robot controller, to identify optimal parameters for the priority function.
+The framework dynamically adjusts the allocation of motion priorities for manufacturing and recovery robots while adhering to predefined risk limitations.
+Through both quantitative and qualitative assessments, we validate the novelty of our concept and demonstrate its feasibility.